 Ponatinib has caused serious (sometimes fatal) blood clots (such as heart attack, stroke, pulmonary embolus-PE, deep vein thrombosis-DVT).
 Talk to your doctor about the risks and benefits of this medication.
 Get medical help right away if you develop symptoms of a blood clot, including chest/jaw/left arm pain, confusion, slurred speech, weakness on one side of the body, severe headache, severe dizziness, sudden vision changes, trouble breathing, pain/swelling/redness of arms/legs.

 Ponatinib can also rarely cause very serious (possibly fatal) liver disease.
 Your doctor will order blood tests to check your liver before you start and while you are taking ponatinib.
-Tell your doctor immediately if you develop symptoms of liver disease, including persistent nausea, stomach/abdominal pain, dark urine, yellowing eyes/skin.
+Tell your doctor right away if you develop symptoms of liver disease, including nausea/vomiting that doesn't stop, stomach/abdominal pain, dark urine, yellowing eyes/skin.
 Your doctor may need to change your dosage or discontinue the drug.

 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 Swallow whole.
 Do not crush or dissolve this medication.
 Drink plenty of fluids unless otherwise directed by your doctor.
-The dosage is based on your medical condition, lab results, other medications you may be taking.
+The dosage is based on your medical condition, lab results, response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).